gt4cap/extraction/howtodias.md

 Add a volume (for db).
 See detailed instructions on [the CREODIAS FAQ page](https://creodias.eu/-/how-to-attach-a-volume-to-vm-2-tb-linux-?inheritRedirect=true&redirect=%2Ffaq-data-volume).

-The VM needs to be created with sufficient disk space to run the database.
-Rule of thumb: 200 GB disk space for 1 Million parcels for one year volume (all S1 and S2).
+The VM needs to be created with sufficient disk space to run the database, you can also create a separate volume and attach it to the VM.
+Rule of thumb: 200 GB disk space for 1 Million parcels for one year (all S1 and S2).

 We assume mount volume is at /data